 The Detroit fans sat in disbelief as the team they had so easily crushed the year previously, came into their house and stole a championship that was supposedly theirs.
 The Penguins had arrived.

 Meanwhile, Nashville has shown signs of becoming the Penguins 2.0.
 They’ve quietly built a young, exciting team.
 And the likes of P.K.
-Subban, Filip Forsberg, and Roman Josi are fueled in part by their rapid catfish-lobbing fans and also just being really fucking good at hockey.
-This Predators team was eager to stand eye-to-eye with their elders and better in hopes of stealing the limelight earlier than anyone expected and establishing their own legacy.
+Subban, Filip Forsberg, and Roman Josi are fueled in part by their rabid catfish-lobbing fans and also just being really good at hockey.
+This Predators team was eager to stand eye-to-eye with their elders and betters in hopes of stealing the limelight earlier than anyone expected – establishing their own legacy in the process.

-In spite of my excitement about another Cup coming to the City of Champions, I can see how those Detroit fans may have felt in 2009.
+As another Cup comes to the City of Champions, I can see how those Detroit fans may have felt in 2009.
 The Predators have officially arrived as the face of a youth-driven, rough and tumble, American brand of hockey that will likely dominate the sport in the coming years.
 And while the Penguins may still have a few deep playoff runs in them, I saw this series as a sign of things to come.
-The sun will eventually set in the Western Pennsylvania.
+The sun will eventually set in Western Pennsylvania.
 Father time is undefeated.
 But another sun is about to rise in the land of Dixie, they just have to wait another year before it happens.